February 7, 2019

 Remember, respite care doesn’t mean you don’t want to be there for your loved one.
 It means you’re taking the time to care for yourself so you can care for him or her.
 So, make it a priority.
 In the end, you’ll be glad you invested time in your own well-being.

 At Walnut Place, our Spring Break Respite Program gives you time for yourself.
-Read more about our short-term, respite program or call (214) 361-8923 to schedule a tour.
+Read more about our short-term, respite program or call (214) 361-8923 to schedule a virtual tour.